-Park Bridge officially on Google Maps, the nicknamed Lover's Bridge is a popular attraction in Kiev.
+Park Bridge officially on Google Maps, the nicknamed Lover's Bridge is a popular attraction in Kyiv.
 Crossing into City Garden Park, the bridge is known as a place for lover's to place a padlock on the fencing and throw away the key as a sign of their love.
 Plus, it boasts beautiful views of the river and the city.

-From Mariyinsky Park, you can cross over Hrushevsky Street to Lypky, one of Kiev's most historic and exclusive areas.
+From Mariyinsky Park, you can cross over Hrushevsky Street to Lypky, one of Kyiv's most historic and exclusive areas.
 It is home to many important government buildings including the House of Chimeras and the Presidential Administration of Ukraine.

-Need more time to explore Kiev, Ukraine?
+Need more time to explore Kyiv, Ukraine?